hhuang-hep/NPS2023_Simulation/README.md

 3. Create folders and soft links for running simulation\
     `./simu_setup.sh`\
-    then one should see the created folders "input_g4", "rootfiles", "temp",\
+    this should create the folders "input_g4", "rootfiles", and "temp",\
-    as well as the soft links "generated_events", "worksim" of same forlder in mc-single-arm package and the executable 'DVCS' from NPS-Geant4
+    as well as the soft links of "generated_events", "worksim" from same forlder in mc-single-arm package, and the executable 'DVCS' from NPS-Geant4

 ## Run a simulation
 If the path in "source_simu.sh" are setup correctly, the simulation can be performed by "NPS_HMS_simu.sh"\